mvrdevelopment/spec/mvr-spec.md

 # Annex A. Object ID for Selection purposes (informative)

-In oder to control or reference, all objects in the MVR Spec have human readable object IDs.
-For this both the FixtureID and the CustomID is used.
+In order to control or reference, all objects in the MVR Spec have human readable object IDs.
+For this both the FixtureIDNumeric and the CustomId is used.

-The Fixture ID is a generic name pool that applies to all objects.
-All Fixture IDs should be unique in one scene, so that objects can be selected without collisions.
+The FixtureIDNumeric is a generic name pool that applies to all objects.
+All FixtureIDNumerics should be unique in one scene, so that objects can be selected without collisions.

-The Custom ID has a simlar approach, but allows you define the pool type for the numbers as well.
+The CustomId has a similar approach, but allows you define the pool type for the numbers as well.
 An object can so report that it is a Pyro device, and in the Pyro ID Pool it has the number 100.

-Normally Fixture IDs are numeric to allow range selection.
-A lot of tool have a concept of selecting objects with a range.
+Normally FixtureIDs are numeric to allow range selection.
+For Descriptive display on plots, some tools also append a letter like # or A before the FixtureID.
+A lot of tools have a concept of selecting objects with a range.
 Like 100 thru 200.
-For Descriptive display on plots, some tools also append a letter like `#` or `A` before the Fixture ID.
-This kind of display can go into the FixtureID String field.
+So the Numeric portion of the FixtureID should be placed into the FixtureIDNumeric field.
 A similar concept is the multipatch.
-Sometimes you want to group multiple objects behind the same FixtureID or CustomID.
+Sometimes you want to group multiple objects behind the same FixtureIDNumeric or CustomId.
 This can be objects of the same GDTF Type, but not forced to be.
-When you select the FixtureID or CustomID from the multipatch parent, all objects that reference this object in multi patch parent should also be selected.
+When you select the FixtureIDNumeric or CustomId from the multipatch parent, all objects that reference this object in multipatch parent should also be selected.

 # Annex B. UUID purposes (informative)

 UUIDs are randomly generated numbers which are, practically speaking, unique and unable to conflict.
 The way UUIDs are designed is what allows them to uniquely identify an object with certainty.
 They are so unique that if you generate one today, you can be reasonably certain that this UUID has never been generated before and will never be generated by someone else in the future.
 This means that UUIDs in MVR will not conflict even across many files.
 Because it is easier to disregard data than try to derive it, MVR requires UUIDs for many things.
 This design and its incorporation into MVR is advantageous for many reasons, a few of which we will discuss below.
 One of the most important aspects of UUIDs in MVR is that they are persistent.
 A UUID should identify an item throughout its entire life cycle.
 This means that if a document is exported, then objects should have the same UUID every time an export is performed.
 One use case for UUIDs is importing or merging MVRs into an existing document.
 This is one reason that persistent UUIDs are valuable.
 If you export an MVR from one program, open it in another, and make modifications, then you may want to incorporate those changes into the original document.
 By cross referencing UUIDs, you can avoid creating duplicate objects and instead update existing ones.
 UUIDs are also used inside of the MVR file format as a form of reference.
-For example, a symbol instance must refer to a symbol definition.
+For example, a symbol instance shall refer to a symbol definition.
 Because the symbol definition is given a UUID, the symbol instance can reference its symbol through the use of this UUID.

-# Annex C. MVR logical diagram (informativ)